 - the limitation of working hours

-- no exploitative child labor may take place
+- there must be no exploitative child labour

 - no discrimination in employment

-- a legally binding employment agreement must be concluded
+- a legally binding employment contract must be concluded

-- safe and healthy working conditions must be in place
+- working conditions must be safe and healthy

-- freedom of association and the right to collective bargaining may not be restricted
+- freedom of association and the right to collective bargaining must not be restricted

 The following applies to Fair Wear: Permanent change does not happen overnight.
 And "100% fair" clothing remains a goal that can hardly be achieved.
 Therefore, the process-oriented approach of Fair Wear focuses on the practical steps brands can take to prevent problems in factories.
 Fair Wear member brands go beyond the industry norm to improve conditions in their suppliers' factories, and Fair Wear supports them every step of the way.